Copyright at UC

 Copyright in the University is administered by a Copyright Officer.
 Questions concerning rights and obligations in relation to copyright should be directed to the Copyright Officer.

-The Copyright Officer is also the officer to receive notification of alleged breaches of the Copyright Act or licences and details of 'take-down' notices.
+The Copyright Officer also receives notification of alleged breaches of the Copyright Act or licences and details of 'take-down' notices.

 Licences and agreements